 - 2 tbsp. fresh red chili pepper, crushed

 - Half an onion (optional)

-- 2 tablespoons of honey or 1-3 scoops of EcoBloom as food for the microflora (see below)
+- 2 tbsp. honey or 1-3 scoops EcoBloom as food for the microbes (see below)

 - Combine all ingredients in a large bowl.

 - Remove several cups of this mixture and put into a blender.

 - Add enough filtered water with the mixture in your blender to make a “brine” the consistency of a thick juice.
 Blend well and then add brine back into first mixture.
 Stir well.